d3fenderz/linux_security/README.md

+# Linux Security

-# Linux recovery abuse
+## Linux recovery abuse

-Misknown hacking method on Linux that relies on the single user mode and ways to protect 🧢
+Misknown hacking method on Linux that relies on the single user mode:

-## Introduction
+### Introduction

 I've been testing many Linux configurations, mostly thanks to virtual machines, and I was shocked by various security traps along the way.
 It's super easy to mess up your configuration completely and get a false impression of security, which is probably the worst-case scenario.